 Now, another important point here is that you are building your client experience from the very first rank.
 So if someone is searching for firms– and we know that 2 out of 3 potential clients based their decision to hire on a firm's initial responsiveness and that goes for any business.
 It's from Clio data, which is a legal practice management solution, right?

-2 out of 3 potential clients based their decision to hire on a firm's initial responsiveness to that first phone call or email or form fill or Facebook message or whatever channel they use to try and get in touch with you.
+2 out of 3 potential clients based their decision to hire on a firm's initial responsiveness to that first phone call or email or form fill or whatever channel they use to try and get in touch with you.
 Now, that's a good experience to pick up because your business grows and doesn't lose opportunity.